gugarosa/opytimizer/docs/index.rst

 Use Opytimizer if you need a library or wish to:

-* Create your own optimization algorithm.
+* Create your own optimization algorithm;
-* Design or use pre-loaded optimization tasks.
+* Design or use pre-loaded optimization tasks;
-* Mix-and-match different strategies to solve your problem.
+* Mix-and-match different strategies to solve your problem;
 * Because it is fun to optimize things.

 Opytimizer is compatible with: **Python 3.6+**.